Back

 Nalgesin contains sodium

-1. How to take Nalgesine
+1. How to take Nalgesin

 Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
 If you are not sure, ask your doctor or pharmacist.